 Celebrating “Afternoon Aperitivo” every day of the week from 4-6pm, Osteria via Stato encourages guests to unwind with a selection of wine, sangria and beer for only $5, along with complimentary Italian small plates that include house-marinated olives, roasted balsamic garlic and ciabatta bread.
 Chat with friends up at the bar, out on the patio, and in the pizzeria while enjoying Osteria’s delicious aperitivo specials.

 From left to right: Raspberry Gin, Blueberry Vodka and Peach Whiskey at Osteria via Stato

-RPM Italian in both Chicago and Washington, D.C. celebrate Aperitivo Hour every Monday through Friday from 4-6 pm in the bar area.
-Enjoy select cocktails, wines by the glass and antipasti for just $7 – $8 and cicchetti and for $4 – $5, including Big Eye Tuna on garlic toast; Prosciutto Involtini with buffalo mozzarella; and Fried Olives with fennel sausage.
+RPM Italian in both Chicago and Washington, D.C. celebrate Aperitivo Hour every Monday through Friday in the bar area, 3:00 PM – 7:00 PM in DC and 4:00 PM – 6:00 PM in Chicago.
+Enjoy select cocktails, wines by the glass and antipasti for just $7 – $8 and cicchetti for $5, including Prosciutto Involtini with buffalo mozzarella, Fried Olives with fennel sausage and Tuna Bruschetta.
 RPM Italian DC also offers an array of pizzettes – Vermont Pepperoni, Cremini Mushroom with truffle and fontina funduta or Pizza Fritta, for just $5.

 Whether an evening out with friends to partake in light refreshments before your dinner or entertaining at home, we encourage you to check out the joys of aperitivo to get you one step closer to la dolce vita.